YoavBadt/halalit/content/projects/project_2.md

 ---
-name: project 2
+name: E-bike energy system
-description: another fantastic project
+description: E-bike battery powered energy system
 ---

 this is project 2 it is unlike the first one in many ways